Rightmove (LON:RMV) Trading Down 12.5% – What’s Next?

-RMV has been the subject of several recent analyst reports.
-Berenberg Bank upped their target price on shares of Rightmove from GBX 795 to GBX 850 and gave the stock a “buy” rating in a report on Tuesday, July 29th.
-Deutsche Bank Aktiengesellschaft reaffirmed a “buy” rating and issued a GBX 815 price objective on shares of Rightmove in a research note on Monday, July 28th.
-JPMorgan Chase & Co. reissued an “underweight” rating on shares of Rightmove in a research note on Friday, October 10th.
-Peel Hunt reissued a “buy” rating and issued a GBX 885 price target on shares of Rightmove in a report on Friday.
-Finally, Royal Bank Of Canada lifted their price target on shares of Rightmove from GBX 750 to GBX 805 and gave the company a “sector perform” rating in a report on Monday, July 28th.
-Three analysts have rated the stock with a Buy rating, one has issued a Hold rating and one has assigned a Sell rating to the company.
-Based on data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus price target of GBX 796.40.
+Several analysts have recently weighed in on RMV shares.
+Berenberg Bank raised their target price on Rightmove from GBX 795 to GBX 850 and gave the company a “buy” rating in a research note on Tuesday, July 29th.
+Royal Bank Of Canada lifted their price objective on Rightmove from GBX 750 to GBX 805 and gave the stock a “sector perform” rating in a report on Monday, July 28th.
+JPMorgan Chase & Co. reiterated an “underweight” rating on shares of Rightmove in a research note on Friday, October 10th.
+Peel Hunt reissued a “buy” rating and set a GBX 885 price target on shares of Rightmove in a research report on Friday.
+Finally, Deutsche Bank Aktiengesellschaft reissued a “buy” rating and issued a GBX 815 target price on shares of Rightmove in a research report on Monday, July 28th.
+Three equities research analysts have rated the stock with a Buy rating, one has assigned a Hold rating and one has assigned a Sell rating to the stock.
+According to MarketBeat, the company presently has an average rating of “Hold” and a consensus price target of GBX 796.40.

 Rightmove plc, together with its subsidiaries, operates online digital property advertising and information portals in the United Kingdom and internationally.
 The company operates through Agency, New Homes, and Other segments.
 The Agency segment provides property resale and letting advertising services on its platforms.